How to support a child with anxiety

 • You’ve noticed a sudden change in the way they respond to events.

-• Anxiety interferes with their daily functioning: they aren’t sleeping as well, they refuse to eat, they isolate themself, or they lose interest in the games they usually like to play.
+• Anxiety interferes with their daily functioning.
+They aren’t sleeping as well, refuse to eat, isolate themself, or lose interest in the games they usually like to play.

-• When your toddler’s anxiety after a major change doesn’t get better, even after a month.
+• When their anxiety after a major change doesn’t get better, even after a month.

 • Their anxiety causes them to have extreme fears or phobias.